 Introduction

 Fire is vital for maintaining biodiversity in many fire-adapted ecosystems around the world, but interactions between anthropogenic drivers such as rapid climate warming, disturbance regime interventions, and land use change are causing major changes in the spatial-temporal pattern of fire (hereafter, fire regime) (UNEP 2022).
-In the North American Mediterranean Climate Zone (NAMCZ), the climate is warming and becoming seasonally drier and more variable, extreme fire weather conditions are more common, and there is an increase in urbanization and population growth (Keeley and Fotheringham 2001; Abatzoglou and Williams 2016; Molinari et al. 2018; Syphard et al. 2018).
-Changes in climate and increased urbanization have altered natural fire regimes across the region, posing serious risks to the NAMCZ, especially chaparral shrublands (Molinari et al. 2018; Park et al. 2018; Syphard et al. 2019).
+In the North American Mediterranean Climate Zone (NAMCZ), the climate is warming and becoming seasonally drier and more variable, droughts and episodes of extreme fire weather are more common, and there is an increase in urbanization and human populations (Keeley and Fotheringham 2001; Abatzoglou and Williams 2016; Molinari et al. 2018; Syphard et al. 2018).
+Changes in climate and increased housing densities have altered natural fire regimes across the region, posing serious risks to the NAMCZ, especially chaparral shrublands (Molinari et al. 2018; Park et al. 2018; Syphard et al. 2019).

-Chaparral shrublands are a widespread vegetation type in the NAMCZ that provide numerous ecosystem services and are considered to be biodiversity hotspots (Rundel 2018; Underwood et al. 2018).
-Because the shrub canopy is short and mostly connected to surface fuels, California chaparral mostly burns at high intensity (Keeley and Safford 2016).
-Chaparral vegetation is adapted to moderately infrequent fire, with paleodata and modeling studies suggesting an optimal fire return interval range between 30 and 90 years (Van de Water and Safford 2011).
-Despite its resilience to periodic fire events, alteration of the natural fire regime can lead to the transition from chaparral to oak woodland or grassland.
-In some cases, chaparral can transition to woodland or forest after very long intervals without fire (Callaway and Davis 1993; Safford et al. 2021).
-A common successional pathway we see today, however, is a transition to disturbance-tolerant non-native grassland due to an increase in fire frequency (Zedler et al. 1983; Keeley and Fotheringham 2001; Syphard et al. 2019).
-Studies in southern California show that large areas of lowland and lower montane chaparral have been converted to exotic grassland, driven by an increase in short-interval fires and recurrent drought (D’Antonio and Vitousek 1992; Keeley and Brennan 2012; Park et al. 2018; Syphard et al. 2019).
+Chaparral shrublands are a widespread vegetation type in the NAMCZ that provides numerous ecosystem services and is an important biodiversity hotspot (Rundel 2018; Underwood et al. 2018).
+The chaparral shrub canopy is characteristically dense and vertically and horizontally continuous without a gap between surface and canopy fuels, and as a result fires in chaparral typically burn at high intensities (Keeley and Safford 2016).
+Chaparral is also adapted to relatively infrequent fire, with paleo- and historical data and modeling studies suggesting an optimal fire return interval range between c.
+30 and 90 years (Van de Water and Safford 2011).
+Although chaparral is relatively resilient to episodic variability in fire frequencies (CITE), long-term and profound alteration of the natural fire regime can lead to transitions from chaparral to woodland or grassland.
+For example, very long intervals without fire can promote tree invasion and transitions to woodland or forest (Callaway and Davis 1993; Safford et al. 2021).
+Much more common today is a transition to grassland dominated by non-native species driven by an increase in fire frequency (Zedler et al. 1983; Keeley and Fotheringham 2001; Syphard et al. 2019).
+In southern California, studies show that large areas of lowland and lower montane chaparral have been converted to exotic grassland in recent decades, driven primarily by an interaction between recurrent drought and short-interval reburning (D’Antonio and Vitousek 1992; Keeley and Brennan 2012; Park et al. 2018; Syphard et al. 2019).

-Uncharacteristically short fire return intervals threaten chaparral resilience and persistence by eliminating species without adaptations to short fire return intervals.
+Uncharacteristically frequent fire can eliminate chaparral species without adaptations to short fire return intervals.
 Many plants adapted to fire-prone ecosystems have traits that allow them to survive and regrow after fire or to rapidly recolonize burned areas (He et al. 2019).
 Postfire recovery includes factors such as regrowth, reproduction, dispersal, germination, and establishment, all of which are mediated by how plant traits interact with fire severity (McLauchlan et al. 2020).
 In chaparral, postfire recovery involves regeneration initiated by germination of the dormant seed bank, resprouting from lignotubers and other vegetative structures, or wind dispersal.
-Native woody species are commonly divided into obligate seeders (species incapable of vegetative regeneration and which germinate from the dormant seed bank in the first postfire year), obligate resprouters (which lack a dormant seed bank but regenerate vegetatively), and facultative seeders (which have post-fire germination coupled with resprouting).
+Native woody species are commonly divided into obligate seeders (species incapable of vegetative regeneration and which germinate from the dormant seed bank in the first or second postfire year), obligate resprouters (which lack a dormant seed bank but regenerate vegetatively), and facultative seeders (which have post-fire germination coupled with resprouting) (Keley and Safford 2016).
 Increased fire frequency may induce substantial mortality for obligate seeders since these species often require a decade or more to replenish the seed bank (Zedler et al. 1983; Jacobsen et al. 2004).
-Some studies have also shown that even resprouting chaparral species will be eliminated if fire is frequent enough (Haidinger and Keeley 1993; Keeley and Brennan 2012).
+Studies have shown that even resprouting chaparral species may be eliminated if fire is frequent enough (Haidinger and Keeley 1993; Keeley and Brennan 2012).